FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 - **StoreHome.cshtml**:
 The home page template, which is the front page by default.
 If you use a static front page this is the template for the page with the latest posts.

+- **{ContentType}.cshtml**:
+The content template used when a single post from a custom post type is queried.
+For example, Course.cshtml used for displaying posts from the custom post type named "Course".
+Archive.cshtml is used if the query template for the custom post type is not present.

 - **Single{ContentType}.cshtml**:
 The single post template used when a single post from a custom post type is queried.
 For example, single-book.cshtml used for displaying single posts from the custom post type named "book".
-Main.cshtml is used if the query template for the custom post type is not present.
+Page.cshtml is used if the query template for the custom post type is not present.

 - **Page.cshtml**:
 The page template.
 Used when an individual Page is queried.